secretbosscode/nzbidx/README.md

 extensions are installed the `nzbidx` role only needs ownership of the database—no additional privileges are required.

-Both services use the `psycopg` driver for PostgreSQL connections.
+The application uses the `psycopg` driver for PostgreSQL connections.
 The Docker images install it from `pyproject.toml`, but local environments may need to run `pip install psycopg[binary]>=3.1`.
-Without the driver the ingest service will log `psycopg_unavailable` and fall back to SQLite.
+Without the driver the ingest worker will log `psycopg_unavailable` and fall back to SQLite.

 ## Backups